prateeksawhney97/Hashing-using-SHA256/README.md

-# Hashing Code Exercise
+# Hashing Code Using Sha256

+A simple demonstration of the SHA256 hashing function from the crypto-js library operated upon two variables.

-To use this boilerplate code locally follow this steps:
+To use this code locally follow this steps:

 1. Clone or download the project.
 2. Open your project with your favorite IDE.